sei-international/LEAPMacro.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://sei-international.github.io/LEAPMacro/dev)

-LEAP-Macro is an economic extension -- the Macro model -- to an energy planning model, [LEAP](https://leap.sei.org/), the Low Emissions Analysis Platform.
+LEAP-Macro is an economic extension, the **Macro** model, to the Low Emissions Analysis Platform, [LEAP](https://leap.sei.org/).
 The Macro model, which is written in [Julia](https://julialang.org/), provides economic drivers to LEAP.
 LEAP provides energy-related investment expenditure to Macro.
 The two models are run iteratively until they converge, which normally happens within 2-3 cycles.

 Development of LEAP-Macro is led by the [Stockholm Environment Institute (SEI)](https://www.sei.org/).